leonardocrociani/Validolphin/README.md

         email: { type: Validolphin.types.Email, notAllowedArr: ['legit.com'] },      // LEGAL IF value is an email and has domain != 'legit.com'.
 E.g. 'leonardo@legit.com' -> NON LEGAL
         parentEmail : { type: Validolphin.types.Email, matchDomain : 'noxes.it' },   // LEGAL IF value is an email and has domain == 'noxes.it'.
 E.g. 'info@xeons.it' -> NON LEGAL
         age: { type: Number, minVal: 18, maxVal: 100 },                              // LEGAL IF value is a number and is >= 18 and <= 100
-        medals : { type: Array, nullable: true, homogen: true }                      // IF defined (nullable:true) the value is LEGAL IF has type Array and has all the element of the same type
+        medals : { type: Array, nullable: true, homogen: true, checkRule: function (el) { return ['GOLD', 'SILVER', 'BRONZE'].includes(el) } }                      // IF defined (nullable:true) the value is LEGAL IF has type Array and has all the element of the same type
       }
     }
   ]